Seven-O2/JS-Toolbox/toolbox.md

 # Semicolons
 Semicolons sind nicht freiwillig, JavaScript versucht einfach sie selbst zu setzen.

-!!!Quote "Unfortunately, JS has a misfeature called Automated Semicolon Insertion.
-It can fail in bad ways, so write like a professional." - Douglas Crockford, "How JavaScript works."
+!!!Quote "*Unfortunately, JS has a misfeature called Automated Semicolon Insertion.
+It can fail in bad ways, so write like a professional.*" - Douglas Crockford, "How JavaScript works."
 ```javascript {.line-numbers}
 $ console.log("hi");
   [1, 2, 3].map(it => it * 2);